 (C) EXISTING AGENCY SECURITY EVALUATION STANDARDS.—

-(i) IN GENERAL.—If an executive agency employs a security evaluation process or criteria for Internet-connected devices that the agency believes provides an equivalent or greater level of security to that described in paragraph (1)(A), an executive agency may, upon the approval of the Director, continue to use that process or standard in lieu of the requirements under paragraph (1).
+(i) IN GENERAL.—If an executive agency employs a security evaluation process or criteria for covered devices that the agency believes provides an equivalent or greater level of security to that described in paragraph (a)(1)(A), an executive agency may, upon the approval of the Director, continue to use that process or standard in lieu of the requirements under paragraph (a)(1).

 (ii) NIST.—NIST, in coordination with the Director and other appropriate executive agencies, shall determine whether the process or criteria described in clause (i) provides appropriate security and are aligned with the guidelines issued under this subsection.

-(3) REPORT TO CONGRESS.—Not later than 5 years after the date of enactment of this Act, the Director shall submit to Congress a report on the effectiveness of the guidelines required to be issued under paragraph (1), which shall include recommendations for legislative language needed to update the guideline requirements described in paragraph (1).
+(c) Not later than 180 days after the date of the enactment of this Act, the Director, in consultation with the Administrator of General Services, shall issue guidelines for each executive agency to limit, to the maximum extent practicable, the use of lowest price technically acceptable source selection criteria in the case of a procurement that is predominately for the acquisition of a covered device.

-(4) WAIVER AUTHORITY.—Beginning on the date that is 5 years after the date of enactment of this Act, the Director may waive, in whole or in part, the requirements of the guidelines issued under this subsection, for an executive agency.
+(d) REPORT TO CONGRESS.—Not later than 5 years after the date of enactment of this Act, the Director shall submit to Congress a report on the effectiveness of the guidelines required to be issued under subsections (a) and (c), which shall include any recommendations for legislation necessary to improve cybersecurity in federal government acquisition of internet-connected devices.

-(b) Guidelines regarding the coordinated disclosure of security vulnerabilities and defects.—
+(e) WAIVER AUTHORITY.—Beginning on the date that is 5 years after the date of enactment of this Act, the Director may waive, in whole or in part, the requirements of the guidelines issued under this section, for an executive agency.

-(1) IN GENERAL.—Not later than 60 days after the date of the enactment of this Act, the National Protection and Programs Directorate, in consultation with cybersecurity researchers and private-sector industry experts, shall issue guidelines for each agency with respect to any Internet-connected device in use by the United States Government regarding cybersecurity coordinated disclosure requirements that shall be required of contractors providing such software devices to the United States Government.
+(f) Guidelines regarding the coordinated disclosure of security vulnerabilities and defects.—

-(2) CONTENTS.—The guidelines required to be issued under paragraph (1) shall—
+(1) IN GENERAL.—Not later than 180 days after the date of the enactment of this Act, the National Protection and Programs Directorate, in consultation with cybersecurity researchers and private-sector industry experts, shall issue guidelines for each agency with respect to any covered device in use by the United States Government regarding cybersecurity coordinated disclosure requirements that shall be required of contractors providing such covered devices to the United States Government.

-(A) include policies and procedures for conducting research on the cybersecurity of an Internet-connected device, which shall be based, in part, on Standard 29147 of the International Standards Organization, or any successor standard, relating to the processing and resolving of potential vulnerability information in a product or online service, such as—
+(2) CONTENTS.—The guidelines required to be issued under paragraph (1) shall include policies and procedures for the processing and resolving of potential vulnerability information relating to a covered device, which shall be, to the maximum extent practicable, aligned with Standards 29147 and 30111 of the International Standards Organization, or any successor standard, such as—

-(i) procedures for a contractor providing an Internet-connected device to the United States Government on how to—
+(A) procedures for a contractor providing a covered device to the United States Government on how to—

-(I) receive information about potential vulnerabilities in the product or online service of the contractor; and
+(i) receive information about potential vulnerabilities in the product or online service of the contractor; and

-(II) disseminate resolution information about vulnerabilities in the product or online service of the contractor; and
+(ii) disseminate resolution information about vulnerabilities in the product or online service of the contractor; and

-(ii) guidance, including example content, on the information items that should be produced through the implementation of the vulnerability disclosure process of the contractor; and
+(B) guidance, including example content, on the information items that should be produced through the implementation of the vulnerability disclosure process of the contractor.